 So You Want To Be A Professional Photographer

-Your neighbor picked up a new Canon Rebel for Christmas, and now, a few months later has a blog and Facebook page and is running Business Portraits “Get the DVD for $100” promo.
+Your neighbor picked up a new Nikon D5300 for Christmas, and a few months later has a blog and Facebook page and is running Business Portraits “Get the DVD for $100” promo.
 What’s up with that?

 Every day we see this happen.
 As a professional photographer, it is very common to be asked “How can I do what you do?”
 Most of us are frequently asked how we got started.
 Many assume it’s a fun and easy business to own.
-And more than a few inquiries are followed up with someone saying “My friends tell me I have a great eye, how do I become a professional photographer? ”
+More than a few inquiries are followed up with someone saying, “My friends tell me I have a great eye, how do I become a professional photographer? ”

 So how does one evolve into a professional photographer?
 Most photographers who have managed to survive for more than a few years, can look back and provide similar answers about what was important along the way.
 Every experience is different, and there are many ways to peel the apple, but most pros resonate the same general thoughts…especially the most successful ones.

-Business and costs.
+- Business and costs.
 Knowing how much time you spend on a shoot compared to how much you charge for it, while also taking your true Cost of Goods and Fixed Expenses into account.
-Whether you are charging $1650 or $3,200 or $4,295 for your photography, you HAVE TO UNDERSTAND what comprises your cost basis, and pay yourself for your time.
+Whether you are charging $1650 or $4,895 or $12,295 for your photography, you HAVE TO UNDERSTAND what comprises your costs, and pay yourself for your time.

 If you can make it through ALL THAT, understand that you will experience the complete joy of delivering professional photography to people that they cannot achieve on their own.
 You will have the opportunity to stop time, and deliver images that reflect the story they want to tell, which can be invaluable.
 You will develop lifelong friends and clients.
 You will create a following of people that “get you” and your style and will come back for years.
 You will smile on your good days, cry on your bad, but everything you do is YOURS and you own that.